whily/notes/deep-learning-on-xps-win.md

     # Install Keras and Tensor flow.
 For CPU based deep learning, install tensorflow instead.
     conda install keras tensorflow-gpu

+### CUDA and cuDNN

+Select suitable version of [CUDA](https://developer.nvidia.com/cuda-toolkit-archive) and [cuDNN](https://developer.nvidia.com/cudnn) based on the version of corresponding packages installed by Anaconda.
+As of September 2019, I installed CUDA 10.0 and cuDNN 7.6.0.
+Install CUDA, and extract cuDNN to CUDA's installation directory.

 ### Configuration in Visual Studio Code

 Install `Python` extension.
 Select Anaconda from list of Python interpreters by typing `Ctrl+Shift+P` then `Python: Select Interpreter`.